 You can use the Shift effect to divide your images into bars and shift them in random directions.
-You can save your settings as a preset for future use.

 To Apply a Shift Effect:

 You can also access the Special Effects menu from the Filter drop-down menu or Filter toolbar.